SAMTOMINDUSTRYS/stex2-blog/2021-11-06-another-painful-day-on-the-exchange.md

 To my surprise, many of the initial changes have been quite simple and my test coverage provides good confidence that things are indeed working.
 However, as I move toward making changes that interact with my early-access broker functionality (eg. pre-screening and freezing order-associated assets) I am encountering uncaught unsupported operand `TypeError` cases that are not picked up by testing (as there are no end-to-end tests using the real broker).

+For now, I have hackily swapped the market order `None` price for the current `reference_price` when dealing with the broker system.
+This has the nasty side effect of adding a `reference_price` keyword parameter to many of functions involved in handling new orders, but we can stomach this for now.
-My plan is to hackily swap the market order `None` price for the current `reference_price` (for now) as I'm sure we'll want to come back to handling the clearing of transactions in a much more complicated way.
+Ultimately, I'm sure we'll want to come back to handling the clearing of transactions in a much more complicated way.